microsoft/CCF/doc/operations/ledger_snapshot.rst

 1. To facilitate audit and verification of the integrity of the ledger, individual ledger files always end on a signature transaction.

 2. For operator convenience, all committed ledger files (``.committed`` suffix) are the same on all up-to-date nodes.
+More precisely, among up-to-date nodes:

+- Committed ledger files start and end at the same ``seqno``.
+- Committed ledger files with the same name are byte-identical.

 3. Snapshots are always taken at the ``seqno`` of a signature transaction.